sjessa/fair-ML/code/metrics/README.md

 ./recidivism_gathering_results.sh
 ```

-The discrimination metrics for each of the classifiers will be written in `recidivism_comparison.csv`.
+The discrimination metrics for each of the classifiers will be written in `recidivism_comparison.csv`, and the accuracy metrics for each of the predictions will be written in `recidivism_accuracy.csv`.